-Natalie LeDonne ’18, a student photographer for Lynchburg College, has won first place in a scholarship competition sponsored by Kappa Pi, an international art honors society.
+Natalie LeDonne ’18, a student photographer for University of Lynchburg, has won first place in a scholarship competition sponsored by Kappa Pi, an international art honors society.

 Kappa Pi’s New Initiate Scholarship honors photographers in their first year of membership in the society.
 Natalie became a member in August 2016.

-She submitted five photos, including two from Lynchburg College soccer games and three that she took while in Minneapolis for a summer photography internship at the Minnesota Zoo.
+She submitted five photos, including two from University of Lynchburg soccer games and three that she took while in Minneapolis for a summer photography internship at the Minnesota Zoo.

 Natalie was thrilled by the recognition.
 “It’s such an honor to be chosen as Kappa Pi’s winner in this contest,” she said.
 “I love how my classes and work experiences at LC have helped me develop my passion and talent for photography.”